 Gen Z is the most diverse generation we have ever seen.
 By 2020 the census bureau estimates that over half of Gen Z will come from a minority race.
 Diversity is the norm.

-Below are seven sayings of gen Z. I have kept them intentionally brief for the purpose of this blog.
+Below are seven sayings of Gen Z. I have kept them intentionally brief for the purpose of this blog.
 We at Burlap are nearing the release of an eBook that will dive more deeply into these sayings.
-These sayings are generalizations, of course, and expectedly will not characterize every aspect of every gen Z person.
-As we continue to learn from--and with--gen Z, we will keep you posted on our discoveries and suppositions.
+These sayings are generalizations, of course, and of course will not characterize every aspect of every Gen Z person.
+As we continue to learn from--and with--Gen Z, we will keep you posted on our discoveries and suppositions.

 - “Perfection is overrated.
 I don’t expect it from you and you shouldn’t expect it from me.”
 It is not enough for us to be authentic.
 We must not demand perfection.
 We must allow their generation to have flaws and shortcomings—imperfections we don’t attempt to “fix,” but rather that lead us to grace and generosity towards all.

 - “I am not afraid to earn it, whatever ‘it’ is.
 Please don’t just give me anything, including the consolation trophy.”
 Many people have stereotypically defined those in the Millennial generation as entitled.
 Gen Z is absolutely the opposite.
 Gen Z wants to do whatever it takes to earn their accolades and successes.